Full time job with a side business 401k options | Adopt multiple 401k Plans

 Should you decide to proceed in adopting a Solo 401k plan for your side business, while at the same time continuing to make contributions to your full time job 401k, and have confirmed that you meet the above requirements, you next need to familiarize yourself with the annual 401k contribution limits.

-For example, the maximum amount that you can contribute in 2012 to all 401ks combined is $50,000, plus an additional $5,500 if you are age 50 or older.
-Therefore, let’s say that you contribute $10,000 of salary deferral contributions to your full-time employer’s 401k, but would like to also max out the $50,000 allowable contribution for 2012 based on net income generated from your side business.
-To accomplish this, you open a Solo 401k and make a $40,000 contribution.
+For example, the maximum amount that you can contribute for the 2022 plan year to all 401ks combined is $61,000, plus an additional $6,500 if you are age 50 or older.
+Therefore, let’s say that you contribute $10,000 of pretax salary deferral contributions to your full-time employer’s 401k, but would like to also max out the $61,000 allowable contribution for 2022 based on net income generated from your side business.
+To accomplish this, you would open a Solo 401k and make a $51,000 contribution.

 Lastly, since the Solo 401k is for your side business, you have complete control over its assets, which means that you can invest it in alternative investments such as real estate, precious metals and private company shares.
 You can also gain access to your Solo 401k funds tax free by taking a loan from it (Solo 401k Loan) and may use the funds for any purpose including investing the proceeds in your side business.
 However, the key to these last two items depends on the Solo 401k Provider that you open your Solo 401k with.
 You see not all Solo 401k providers Solo 401k plan’s document’s allow for investing in alternative investments or will administer a Solo 401k Loan.